Richard Henry Dana Jr.: Early life and education

+Dana relates his difficult task of getting the cowhides from the headlands cliff edge to the beach and boats 400 hundred feet below by a process called "hide-droghing," where cowhides were flung with great strength far enough out to avoid them catching on the cliff outcrops below.
+F. Benedict Coleman's bronze sculpture The Hide Drogher, installed at the same Dana Point headlands cliffs, intentionally illustrates Dana's account with a realistic life-size statue/sculpture.

-Dana's description of his time on Point Loma depicted love and concern for the Hawaiians who worked there alongside him.
+Dana's description of his time on Point Loma expressed love and concern for the Hawaiians (referred to as "Sandwich Islanders") who worked there alongside him.
 He may have been predisposed to feel positively toward them by a previous stay in Andover, Massachusetts, among evangelicals who had embraced Hawaiians in New England and sent the first Protestant missionaries to Hawaii.

 Wishing to return home sooner, Dana was reassigned by the ship's owners to a different ship: the Alert.
 Dana gives the classic account of the return trip around Cape Horn in the middle of the Antarctic winter.
-He describes terrifying storms and profound beauty, giving vivid descriptions of icebergs, which he calls incomparable.
+He describes terrifying storms and profound beauty, giving vivid descriptions of icebergs which he called incomparable.
 He found the most incredible part of the journey the weeks and weeks it took to negotiate passage against winds and storms—all the while having to race up and down the ice-covered rigging to furl and unfurl sails.
+The public art sculpture titled The Topmen by Christopher Pecharka was installed at the Dana Point harbor to realistically illustrate this dangerous work.

 At one point he had an infected tooth, and his face swelled up so that he was unable to work for several days, despite the need for all hands.
 He also describes the scurvy that afflicts members of the crew after the rounding of the Horn.
 In White-Jacket, Herman Melville wrote, "But if you want the best idea of Cape Horn, get my friend Dana's unmatchable Two Years Before the Mast.
 But you can read, and so you must have read it.
 His chapters describing Cape Horn must have been written with an icicle."

 On September 22, 1836, Dana arrived back in Massachusetts.
 He then enrolled at what is now Harvard Law School, then called the Dane Law School after Nathan Dane.
 He graduated in 1837, and was admitted to the bar in 1840.